varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/WhatIsKobweb.md

 ## Objective

 We wrote Kobweb in order to make using Compose HTML feel way more enjoyable.
-We want to enable a world where more developers can enjoy the experience of creating websites using Kotlin.
+We want to enable a world where more developers can confidently choose Kotlin as a way to create modern websites.

-Compose HTML is a very powerful library, but it leaves a lot of problems up to the developer to solve.
-While power in the hands of the developer seems like a good thing, sometimes these are the sorts of decisions that end up spawning countless threads across developer forums where everyone tries to solve the same thing and are clearly frustrated because they just want it to work so they can move onto the more important features.

 > [!NOTE]
 > To learn more about Compose HTML, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/HTML/Getting_Started).

+Compose HTML is a very powerful library, but it leaves a lot of basic decisions up to the developer to navigate.
+While putting power in the hands of the developer seems like a good approach, these often can be the sort of choices many developers don't actually care that much about.

-For example, at the very beginning, when we were evaluating if Kobweb was even worth writing, we experimented to see if there was an easier way to set up routing across pages, eliminate the need to write a dummy `index.html` file, style HTML elements with CSS without having to create a global stylesheet object, and support live reloading as a first-class feature and not an afterthought.
+For example, when we were first evaluating if our vision of Kobweb was even possible, we experimented to see if we could trivialize setting up routing across pages, eliminate the need to write a dummy `index.html` file, style HTML elements with CSS without having to create a global stylesheet object, and support live reloading as a first-class feature.

+You get these features (and much more) out of the box these days when you create your first Kobweb project.
+Are those the sort of problems you'd want to solve yourself?

+In short, we want to get all the tedious stuff out of the way, so you can enjoy focusing on the more interesting parts of designing and developing your website!

+## High-level structure

-Kobweb, in addition to being a collection of libraries, also provides Gradle plugins which analyze your codebase in order to generate all necessary boilerplate.
+Kobweb, in addition to being a collection of libraries, also provides Gradle plugins and KSP processors which analyze your codebase in order to generate all necessary boilerplate for you at compile time.

-Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and/or running a Compose HTML app.
+Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and/or running a Compose HTML app (e.g. `kobweb run`).

-Ultimately, we want to get all the tedious stuff out of the way, so you can enjoy focusing on the more interesting parts of writing a website!

 ## Goals

-Our goal is to provide:
+We aim to provide:

 * an intuitive structure for organizing your Kotlin website or web app
 * automatic handling of routing between pages